 Our 2023 Public Outreach Projects:

-- Heatwave and Hurricane: Sensory Ethnography of Climate in New York City led by Dilshanie Perera (Postdoctoral Scholar) in collaboration with the Climate Museum, is a workshop series for New York City high school students interested on social science research and advocacy approaches to climate.
+Worldmaking: from Colonialism to Climate Justice led by Dilshanie Perera (Postdoctoral Scholar) in collaboration with the Climate Museum, is a workshop series for New York City high school students interested on social science research and advocacy approaches to climate.